How Do I Use Step Up for Students Scholarship Funds for Tutoring?

 Direct payment is the simplest way to pay tutors and the standard at every serious approved provider.
 The five-step flow takes 7-10 days from first lesson to funds clearing.

 1. You and the tutor agree on the schedule before the first lesson.
-The scholarship covers tutoring fees through the EMA direct-pay portal — confirm direct EMA billing, not reimbursement, so you never pay out of pocket.
+The scholarship covers tutoring fees through the EMA direct-pay portal, so you never pay out of pocket.

 2. Lessons happen.
 The tutor delivers the agreed sessions over the invoicing period (usually weekly or bi-weekly).